Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 Frequently Asked Questions

-Assets in a segregated fund may be protected from creditors.
-Specifically speaking, if you file for bankruptcy and have named a beneficiary for your segregated fund, the assets held in it are exempt from seizure.
+Assets in these funds may be protected from creditors.
+Specifically speaking, if you file for bankruptcy and have named a beneficiary for your funds, the assets held in it are exempt from seizure.
 This feature makes segregated funds an attractive option for individuals who run a business that might be exposed to creditors.

 Are segregated funds covered by any protection plans?